 As you start the year, you may provide only 2-3 choices.
 As the year goes on, your may add or change the choices.
 You might swap activities for variety.
 Or you may chance to activities that reflect your students’ preferences.
-For instance, with a class that loves to draw, you might add markers, colored pencils and water color paints to the soft start choices.
+For instance, with a class that loves to draw, you might add markers, colored pencils and water color paints to the morning choices.

 How does a “soft start” work?